melezhik/outthentic/README.md

 The verification process consists of:

-* executing story file and saving stdout into file.
+* executing story script and saving stdout into file.
 * validating stdout against a story check.
 * returning result as the list of statuses, where every status relates to a single rule.